CamoLover/AssaultronClickerMobileApp/README.md

 # AssaultronClickerMobileApp
-a clicker simple clicker app about assaultron from fallout
+a simple clicker app about assaultron from fallout
 ----------------------------------------------------------------------

 A clicker app on android
   - custom color for assaultron
   - Custom logo for assaultron

+//TO DO
+  - add more way to make caps
+  - make color and logo not free

 ----------------------------------------------------------------------